 Joseph Henry Lelliott 1856-1914

-On 19 April 1879, at Broadwater, he married Susan Hay of Heene, Sussex, the daughter of John Hay, a carpenter.
-Susan was born in Tenby, Wales in 1854.
-Joseph gave his address as 7 Graham Road, Worthing and occupation as carpenter and the witnesses were his brother and sister, Alfred Lelliott and Kate Lelliott.
+On 19 April 1879, at Broadwater, Joseph married Susan Hay of Heene, Sussex.
+He gave his address as 7 Graham Road, Worthing and occupation as carpenter.
+The witnesses were his brother and sister, Alfred and Kate Lelliott.

-Joseph always gave his occupation as carpenter in the census but he was alot more than this, starting a building and blind making business in the 1880's which was in the family for 80 years, being sold in the 1980.
-The blind making side is still trading under the Lelliott name in Worthing today.
+Joseph is always recorded as a carpenter in the censuses but he was a lot more than this, starting a building and blind making business in the 1880's which was in the family for more than 90 years, being sold in the 1980s.
+The blind making side continued trading under the Lelliott name in Worthing until 2020.

 Gordon Road, Worthing